 - Page Break Before – formatting a paragraph with a break before will automatically break the page before the first line of the paragraph.
 This can be useful if you’re creating multi-page forms that need a set of instructions or the like at the top of each page.
 In general, I prefer inserting breaks manually.

 You have the option to turn this feature on for your entire ‘Normal’ style by right-clicking the style, selecting Modify, and opening the Paragraph menu.
 If you plan to use Orphan/Widow Control, I suggest doing it this way and then carefully reviewing the file.
+Because controlling widows and orphans is such advanced formatting, it’s recommended to carefully review your pages after updating the style.

 Footnotes & Endnotes